Leased Car Insurance Requirements: What Coverage You Need & Costs

 Leasing a car comes with stricter insurance requirements than financing or owning a vehicle outright.
 Understanding these requirements helps you budget accurately and avoid unexpected costs throughout your lease term.
 This guide explains exactly what coverage leasing companies require, why insurance costs more for leased vehicles, and proven strategies to save money while meeting all lease obligations.

 Whether you're considering your first lease or preparing to return your current leased vehicle, knowing the insurance requirements can save you hundreds of dollars annually.
-We'll explore gap insurance considerations, what happens at lease end, and the best insurance companies for competitive rates on high-coverage policies.
+We'll cover gap insurance considerations, what happens at lease end, the best insurance companies for competitive rates in 2026, and how requirements differ between captive finance companies like Honda Financial, Toyota Financial, and GM Financial.

 Key Pinch Points